-Clinical externships at the School of Law enable students to integrate theoretical knowledge of the law with the development of professional skills through practical experience under the supervision of the faculty, the bench and the bar.
-The experience offers students a unique and invaluable perspective on the practice of law and the role of lawyers in society.
+Externships are field placements where students earn academic credit for qualifying legal work under supervision of experienced lawyers.
+Externships enable students to integrate theoretical knowledge of the law with the development of professional skills through practical experience under the supervision of the faculty, the bench and the bar.
+These experiences offer students unique and invaluable perspectives on the practice of law and the role of lawyers in society.

 Participating law students develop and practice essential lawyering skills with real clients and cases, and under the direction of experienced supervising attorneys.
 Externships increase students' opportunities to build relationships with lawyers in practice while applying their legal education to practical service for clients.

 Once students complete the Externship Checklist, the Clinical Program Manager will register them for the course.
 Students can register for 1 to 10 units per term (up 22 units over their law school career) and are expected to work with their field supervisors and the Clinical Education Program to determine the appropriate number of units.